Jaichouhan458/Jaichouhan458/README.md

 👀 I’m interested in exploring new technologies, coding, and building cool projects.

-🌱 I’m currently learning frameworks of Javascript and advanced in React.js and artificial intelligence to enhance my skills and tackle exciting challenges.
+🌱 I’m currently learning frameworks of Javascript and React.js and artificial intelligence to enhance my skills and tackle exciting challenges.

 💞️ I’m looking to collaborate on open-source projects where I can contribute and learn from others in the community.

-📫 How to reach me: Feel free to reach out to me via email at [cjai88920@gmail.com) or connect with me on LinkedIn [here](www.linkedin.com/in/ jai-chouhan).

 😄 Pronouns: He/Him

-⚡ Fun fact: I enjoy outdoor activities like hiking and camping, and I'm a huge fan of sci-fi movies and books!
+⚡ Fun fact: I love Travelling with Coding

 <!---